 Duplicates in iTunes are real and capable of robbing you of significant space on your hard drive.
-Aside the storage space consideration, of what use are these duplicates anyway when you have the originals on the same hard drive as well?
-If you are currently having a problem of your iTunes creating duplicate files, the information presented in this piece should be helpful in overcoming the problem.
+Aside the storage space consideration, of what use are these anyway when you have the originals on the same hard drive as well?
+If you are currently having a problem of your iTunes creating duplicates, the information presented in this piece should be helpful in overcoming the problem.

 But that is only possible when you have all your media stored in the same location.
-So if you have files scattered in different locations, creation of duplicates may be unavoidable.
-Granted that Apple has now made it very easy to find and delete duplicates from iTunes, you are still better off preventing their creation altogether to preserve yourself from the stress of having to delete duplicates at all after they must have been created.
+So if you have files scattered in different locations, creation of them may be unavoidable.
+Granted that Apple has now made it very easy to remove duplicates from iTunes, you are still better off preventing their creation altogether to preserve yourself from the stress of having to delete them at all after they must have been created.
 You can even remove the duplicates automatically.

 Preventing duplicate files in iTunes

-It is pretty straightforward to prevent duplicate files from being created in iTunes.
+It is pretty straightforward to prevent this from happening.
 Simply perform the few steps described below and you are good.

 Launch the iTunes application on your computer.